 What’s the lowdown?

-There are two kinds of oral contraceptive pill: the combined pill and the progesteron-only pill (or mini pill).
-The mini pill is taken continuously, without a break, but the combined pill normally follows a 21/7 format: 21 days on the pill, seven day break, repeat.
+There are two kinds of oral contraceptive pill: the combined pill and the progestogen-only pill (or mini pill).
+The combined pill has traditionally followed a 21/7 format which means taking 21 days of active hormones followed by a seven day break from pills, or 7 inactive pills, repeat.

-New guidance issued in 2020, however, states that taking a combined oral contraceptive pill back to back is perfectly safe and, science suggests, actually more effective than taking it for 21 days at a time with seven-day breaks in between.
+Guidance issued in 2020, however, states that taking a combined oral contraceptive birth control pill back to back is perfectly safe and, science suggests, actually more effective than taking it for 21 days at a time with seven-day breaks in between.

 What types of hormonal contraception can you take continuously?